-Children who struggle with writing often enjoy poetry because it allows them to express themselves in much smaller bites.
+Children who struggle with writing often enjoy poetry because it allows them to express themselves in smaller bites.
 One easy way to help reluctant writers get started is to have them write a poem based on items they find during a walk.
-Whether your stroll is around the block, through the zoo or along the shore, kids often enjoy describing what they’ve seen in the short, powerful language of a poem.
+Whether your stroll is around the block, through the zoo, or along the shore, kids often enjoy describing what they’ve seen in the short, powerful language of a poem.

 Artistic kids will love the chance to collect objects and arrange photos into a scrapbook.
 Use their creativity to encourage writing practice by having them caption photos and write a short paragraph about the adventure depicted on each page.
-If you have your child complete a page of a journal or scrapbook each week of vacation, by Labor Day you’ll have a wonderful memento that’s packed with evidence of independent learning.
+If you have your child complete a page of a journal or scrapbook each week of vacation, by Labor Day you’ll have a wonderful memento packed with evidence of independent learning.

 We’ve got loads of ideas for summer learning fun, so be sure to check out even more summer activities to try at home!